emacs-eaf/emacs-application-framework/README.md

 * ImageViewer: add zoom support
 * VideoPlayer: use mpv or vlc instead html5 video tag

+## Contact me

+lazycat dot manatee at gmail dot com

-Any suggestions and patches are welcome, happy hacking!
+*Any suggestions and patches are welcome, happy hacking!*